vyncent-t/agenda-project/PLANME.md

 Keep inputs static on page? not the "" function?

-jQuery functions for when the time right now timeRN class is set to current
-- if time is less than time rn make gray
-- if the time is not yet then blue

 need inputs to be static
 need to save inputs to local data